1 9 9 1 (USA)

 14 x 30 minute episodes

-In September 1952, television comedy Hi Honey, I’m Home premiered at 8:00 PM (following Dragnet).
+In September 1952, the television comedy Hi Honey, I’m Home premiered at 8:00 PM (following Dragnet).

 Honey (Charlotte Booker) was the problem-solving housewife, and Lloyd (Stephen Bradbury), “the idiot father”.
 Babs (Julie Benz) was the high school beauty queen and Chuckie (Danny Gura), the youngest, a Boy Scout (Nest 14).